ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Ditch Docker Desktop and try this faster, lighter tool that will make your life easier!</blockquote>

 <h3>4.
-Why 90% of Deployments Are Done with VMs and Serverless Instead of Kubernetes — and How We Can… - <a href="https://medium.com/itnext/why-90-of-deployments-are-done-with-vms-and-serverless-instead-of-kubernetes-and-how-we-can-a6311b7f8532" target="_blank" rel="noopener noreferrer">link</a></h3>
+Deploying a Cost-Effective Kubernetes Cluster with NUC PCs and Google Distributed Cloud software… - <a href="https://medium.com/mlb-technology/deploying-a-cost-effective-kubernetes-cluster-with-nuc-pcs-and-google-distributed-cloud-software-cbb65105cdbc" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Guillermo Quiros`**
+✍️ **posted by `Kevin Backman`**

-<blockquote>Kubernetes gets a lot of buzz these days, and don’t get me wrong — I love the technology!
-But the reality is that 90% of deployments are…</blockquote>
+<blockquote>Since 2017 MLB has held the Little League Classic at Journey Bank Ballpark at historic Bowman Field in Williamsport, PA.
+This game is held…</blockquote>

 <h3>5.
 Behind the Scenes: My Journey as a Kubernetes Release Team Shadow - <a href="https://medium.com/code-like-a-girl/behind-the-scenes-my-journey-as-a-kubernetes-release-team-shadow-630be70effb0" target="_blank" rel="noopener noreferrer">link</a></h3>